TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Our research revealed that `Apache JAMES 2.3.2` is vulnerable to an authenticated Remote Command Execution (RCE).
+Our research revealed that `Apache JAMES 2.3.2` is vulnerable to an authenticated Remote Command Execution (RCE) vulnerability.

 <br />